The facts

 How to be safe around heavy vehicles

-A recent study from the National Heavy Vehicle Regulator (NHVR) found that many of the crashes involving heavy vehicles and passenger vehicles are the fault of the motorist.
+A study from the National Heavy Vehicle Regulator (NHVR) found that many of the crashes involving heavy vehicles and passenger vehicles are the fault of the motorist.

 There are some simple steps that can be taken to be safer around heavy vehicles, including: